 Fee Туре Fee Amount

-Final Application Fee \$3,500
+Application Fee \$3,500

+Reservation Fee 6% of the reservation amount

+Bond Issuance Fee 1/10 of 2% of the bond amount OR \$3,000, whichever is greater

-HDL Application Fee (at Final Application, if applicable) See the most current HDL Guidelines
+HDL Application Fee (at Application, if applicable) See the most current HDL Guidelines

+Reservation Fee 6% of reservation amount

+Compliance Monitoring Fee \$2,400 per unit

-Application fees must be paid using Automated Clearing House (ACH) with the Final Application.
+Application fees must be paid using Automated Clearing House (ACH) with the Application.
 OHFA will not accept checks.
 Please note, OHFA does not have an online ACH payment portal.
 Payments should be submitted via your bank.
-Following approval of the Pre-Application, Agency staff will send OHFA's account information to process the ACH payment.
+Instructions for submitting the fee are on the FTS.